Horningsea: Village life

-In September, 2012 a Community Interest Company (Horningsea CIC) took over the running of the Plough and Fleece pub (at the time the only village pub).
+In September 2012, a community interest company (Horningsea CIC) took over the running of the Plough and Fleece pub which at the time was the only village pub.

 There were three public houses in 1764; The Sluice at Clayhithe which catered to the river traffic, closed in around 1830, The Chequers, which probably opened around 1800 and closed in around 1873, and The Crown and Punch Bowl inn which opened in a 17th-century building in around 1764.
 The Plough and Fleece, occupying a 16th-century building, opened as a pub in the 19th century.

 The Millennium Green contains a sculpture called Convexity created by local artist Matthew Sanderson.
 The Millennium pavilion is also situated here.
 These were created as part of the Millennium celebrations at the start of 2000.